eove/orca/docs/workflow/69/IN69-verifications-recurrentes-de-la-pki.md

 * `firstname.lastname@email.com` is the email address of the owner of this Yubikey
 * `62413455` is the serial number of the Yubikey (as displayed, for example using `gpg --card-status`)

-Once all relevant GPG keys have been renewed and their public key commited to the repository, the following script should be run in an IN65 workflow for the offline vault:
+Once all relevant GPG keys have been renewed and their public key commited to the repository, the following script should be run in a ceremony for the offline vault:
 `templates/unauthenticated/rotate-seal-shares.sh`

 An unseal share rotation should be run also on the online vault.